ankova/front-guard/README.md

 HTTP clients, storage, async handling, error models, feature flags, and security helpers —
 with idiomatic React bindings out of the box.

-It’s framework-agnostic, fully typed, SSR-safe, and production-ready.
+It’s **framework-agnostic**, **fully typed**, **SSR-safe**, and **production-ready**.

 ---

 ## 💬 Why this project?

-front-guard was created to give frontend engineers a safe, opinionated, and production-ready baseline for building resilient applications.
+`front-guard` was created to give frontend engineers a **safe, opinionated, and production-ready baseline** for building resilient applications.
-It aims to remove the recurring friction around HTTP, storage, async handling, and error boundaries — so teams can focus on delivering product features, not boilerplate.
+It removes recurring friction around HTTP, storage, async handling, and error boundaries —
+so teams can focus on delivering features, not boilerplate.

+---

 ## 📦 Packages